French frigate Georges Leygues: Design and description

+They were completed with a DRBV 51C search radar, a DRBC 32E fire-control radar and a DRBV 26 early-warning radar.
+For anti-submarine warfare, they were equipped with a DUBV 23B hull-mounted sonar and DUBV 43B towed variable depth sonar.
+For electronic defence, the vessels mounted two Syllex chaff launchers.
+The SENIT 4 tactical data system coordinated sensor data.

+Construction and career

 In 1999, she was partially modified to accommodate student officers, and started tending the cruiser Jeanne d'Arc in the context of the training voyages of the French Naval Academy.
 The same year, after catastrophic flooding occurred in Mozambique the two ships were re-routed to deliver humanitarian aid.

 In early 2004, after the 2004 Haitian coup d'état, Jeanne d'Arc and Georges Leygues were re-routed to assist in the French intervention there.
 In December the same year, the two ships intervened in Indonesia after the 2004 Indian Ocean earthquake.
 In 2011, the frigate took part in the evacuation of the civilians from Tunisia.
 The ship was decommissioned on 21 March 2014.